 - 3.1 Incoming scrap metal shall be clean (meaning free from significant amounts of contamination such as dirt, foreign material, oily residues, paint or other organic materials) and visual checks by competent staff shall take place to ensure that only clean scrap is melted.
 Significantly contaminated loads shall be rejected and returned to the supplier. - 3.2 If contaminated feedstock is used, the details shall be kept and recorded in the process log. - 3.3 Immediate corrective action shall be taken if the arrestment plant alarm outlined in Table 1 is activated to prevent any adverse emissions to atmosphere.
 Corrective action shall include shutting down the process if the problem cannot be immediately rectified.
 All details of the incident including action taken shall be recorded in the process log - 3.4 Emissions from the furnaces shall be captured by the lip extraction system.
-Lids to the induction furnaces shall be in a closed position whilst melting takes place or molten metal is within the vessels (except during pouring) and ducted to the abatement plant identified in Table 1. - 3.5 The mobile extraction hood shall also be used for the capture of emissions during opening of the furnaces, during pouring of metal and when dump moulds are being filled and ducted to the abatement plant identified in Table 1. - 3.6 The rough mill and magnetic separator shall be ducted to the abatement plant identified in Table 1. - 3.7 The method of collection of waste from the arrestment plant identified in Table 1 shall be such that dust emissions are minimised. - 3.8 Dusty wastes shall be stored in closed containers and handled in a manner that avoids emissions of dust. - 3.9 Suitable equipment and spillage kits shall be provided for the collection and containment of spillages.
+Lids to the induction furnaces shall be in a closed position whilst melting takes place or molten metal is within the vessels and ducted to the abatement plant identified in Table 1. - The mobile extraction hood shall also be used for the capture of emissions when the furnace lids are opened and the mobile extraction shall be ducted to the abatement plant identified in Table 1. - 3.6 The rough mill shall be ducted to the abatement plant identified in Table 1. - 3.7 The method of collection of waste from the arrestment plant identified in Table 1 shall be such that dust emissions are minimised. - 3.8 Dusty wastes shall be stored in closed containers and handled in a manner that avoids emissions of dust. - 3.9 Suitable equipment and spillage kits shall be provided for the collection and containment of spillages.
 Any spillages shall be cleared as soon as possible; solids by vacuum cleaning, wet methods, or other appropriate techniques.
 Dry sweeping of dusty spillages shall not be permitted.